 Ways to change with them include:

 4. Take Care of Yourself

-Self-care is just as important for you as it is for your loved one.
+Self-care is just as crucial for you as it is for your loved one.
 Taking care of yourself involves the physical and mental.
 Make sure you are getting enough sleep and eating well.
 Take time for yourself to explore your feelings and relax.
 Have open and honest discussions.
 If you are struggling with your emotions, find someone you can talk to and work through your feelings with.

 5. Set Boundaries

 While you want to support your loved one, it is not healthy for you to be at their beck and call.
 It is essential to understand the difference between enabling and supporting.
 If you set boundaries but then allow your loved one to violate them, it is a form of enabling.